KOOKIIEStudios/Spirit-PacketPuller-OLD/README.md

 # Spirit-PacketPuller
-**A GUI implementation of [MaplePacketPuller](https://github.com/Bratah123/MaplePacketPuller), for the Spirit Suite of server development tools.**
+A GUI implementation of [MaplePacketPuller](https://github.com/Bratah123/MaplePacketPuller), for the ***Spirit Suite*** of server development tools.
 ---
 # Info

-Features and known issues inherited from [MaplePacketPuller](https://github.com/Bratah123/MaplePacketPuller)
+Features and known issues have been inherited from [MaplePacketPuller](https://github.com/Bratah123/MaplePacketPuller).
+  *(To be updated as development continues)*
 ## Features:
  - Reads keywords from IDA-generated pseudocode, and formats them into a form that is friendly for server encodes
  - Options for varying the accuracy of packet structure pulls
  - Shows the structure of packets
- - Writes all packet structures to an identically named output file in `MaplePacketPuller/IDA Maple Script/FuncOutput/`
+ - Writes all packet structures to an identically named output file in <del>`MaplePacketPuller/IDA Maple Script/FuncOutput/`</del>
+   - *IO folders to be specified later*
  - Ability to search for InHeader opcodes